 View courses in

-CGS SS 101: Introduction to Historical Sociology and the Social Sciences
+CGS SS 101: How Societies Work: An Introduction to the Social Sciences

-This course examines the processes of modernization and social change in the West and Middle Ages to the present.
-The historical phenomena of industrialization, liberalism, nationalism, imperialism, socialism, communism, fascism, and globalization--all of which are associated with modernization as it took place in the 19th and 20th centuries--are examined both in their historical contexts and within the framework of the classical sociological theories of social change.
-The historical case study offers the students a vehicle for analyzing in depth the impact of these phenomena on the life, institutions, and ways of thinking in Western societies.
+CGS SS 102 -- Modernization: Politics, Economics, and Culture This course examines the process of modernization in the West.
+The historical phenomena of industrialization, the rise of liberal democracy, nationalism, imperialism, and globalization -- all associated with modernization as it took place in Europe in the 19th and 20th centuries -- are examined both in their historical context and through the lens of theories of social change.
+Through an examination of historical case studies, students will evaluate the impact of these phenomena on the life, institutions, and ways of thinking in the West.
+Students will also consider the historical legacy of the West's modernization for contemporary global issues such as terrorism and the challenges of development in non-Western societies.
+One lecture, two discussions, and one additional contact hour as assigned.[4 cr.]

-CGS SS 103: Changing Times, Changing Minds: Revolutions in the Ancient World through the Enlightenment
+CGS SS 103: Politics, Economies, and Social Change in the West: The Ancient World through the Enlightenment

-CGS SS 104: Changing Times, Changing Minds: The Industrial Revolution to the Digital Revolution
+CGS SS 104: Politics, Economies, and Social Change in the West: The Industrial Revolution to the Digital Revolution

 CGS SS 201: Social Change and Modernization in the Non-Western World: Russia and China.